aixoss/aix-puppet/README.md

   between LPARs.
 Each LPAR has its own list of eFix to be applied, depending on its level and depending on the current list of eFix already applied.
-  These eFix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE': so that most recent ones are applied first).
+  These eFix are then applied on each LPAR of the list (after being sorted by 'PACKAGING DATE': so that most recent ones are applied first.
+Moreover an 'interlock' logic is coded to prevent two eFix locking the same fileset from being installed : if a previsible 'interlock is detected between two eFix, no attempt is done to install the second one).
-  This operation is done by using NIM push mode (therefore as already said without performing any operation on the LPARs themselves: without installing anything on these LPARs).<br>
+  This eFix apply operation is done by using NIM push mode (therefore as already said without performing any operation on the LPARs themselves: without installing anything on these LPARs).<br><br>
-  Secondly as far as AIX VIOS are concerned:<br>
+  **Secondly** as far as AIX VIOS are concerned:<br>
  - VIOS updates can be automatically applied on a list of VIOS, through 'NIM push' operations.
 As for LPARs updates, everything (i.e. all AixAutomation logic) runs from the NIM server, and nothing needs to be installed on VIOS themselves.<br> To bring trust in VIOS update operation, a mandatory copy of rootvg is taken before performing update, and AIXAutomation logic takes into account the potential mirroring of rootvg, and possible SSP cluster membership.
+See more explanations below.

 ## Setup
 ### Setup Requirements